Timpanogos Chief Old Elk

 SETTLING OF UTAH VALLEY.
 COPIED FROM WHITNEY'S HISTORY OF UTAH.
 TROUBLE AT FORT UTAH (PROVO).

-Two days after the battle General H. Wells who had arrived from Salt
+Two days after the battle at Fort Utah, General H. Wells who had arrived from Salt

 Lake, ordered young Black Hawk to lead a serial killer by the name